Beginner's Guide to American Mah Jongg

 Here are some conditions that would render a hand dead:

 - You call for Mah Jongg in error.
-For example, you claim Mah Jongg, but your tiles do not match a hand on the card, or match a concealed hand when you have exposures
+For example, you claim Mah Jongg, but your tiles do not match a hand on the card, or they match a concealed hand when you have exposures

 - Your hand is no longer viable.
 For instance, your exposures indicate you can only be playing one particular hand, and that hand requires a pair of North winds.
 If there are already 3 North winds in the discards or exposures, there's no way you can complete your hand.
 So it is effectively dead.